IBM/cpdctl/README_command_reference.md

 :    Whether to also delete caches for pipelines used by jobs in this flow run (default: false)

 `--retention-time` (string)
 :    The cache content older than the specified retention period will be deleted.
-Retention time is defined as (time now - job run creation date)
+Retention time is defined as a difference between current date and cache creation date

 `--revision-id` (string)
 :    Specific pipeline version for which to delete child runs when using --recursive.
 For volatile version you can use either 0 or 'volatile' (default: delete for all versions of the pipeline)